Seven Very Cheap Garden Fence Ideas

 From roll-up screens to complete fence panels, bamboo is a great choice.

-Because of its flexible nature which allows you to bend it to whatever shape, it is a fantastic material for the ardent do-it-yourselfer.
+Because of its flexible nature, it allows you to bend it to whatever shape, so it is a fantastic material for the ardent do-it-yourselfer.

 6. Chicken Wire